-The maximum period of study for a master's degree program or for the Master's Course of a doctoral degree program cannot exceed four years, and the maximum period of study for the Doctoral Course of a doctoral degree program cannot exceed six years.
+The maximum period of study for a master's degree program or for the Master's Course of a doctoral degree program cannot exceed four years, and the maximum period of study for the Doctoral Course of a doctoral degree program cannot exceed six years, or ten years in the case of the 5-year Doctoral Course.
 However, a student's period of permitted absence from classes as provided for in Article 32 shall not be included in calculating any of the above maximum periods of study.